 The report would be a searchable PDF (no editing/copying) for your organisation only, and would be clearly marked as such.
 It is not for sharing around.
 I have got bills to pay as well.
 A few years ago, I was sent a PDF of a directory that someone else had published.
 I sent the publisher a cheque.

-Where possible, I have included information under the following headings:
+Where possible, I included information under the following headings:

 Charity Number, Charity Name, Correspondent, Address, Phone, Fax, Website, Email, Accounting Period, Gross Income, Objects, Geographical spread/main operating location, Charitable Purposes, Grants awarded, Grants total, Assets, Trustees – names and brief biographies, Wealth information, Application process & timings, Notes

-The report costs £100 for freelancer researchers (possibly more).
+The report was available £100 for freelancer researchers (possibly more).
 It is available to non profit organisations for £75.
 Non profit organisations with an annual income of less that £5,000,000 can apply to buy it for £50.
 I don’t charge VAT.